 Type of Fiber Reinforced concrete:

-The oldest forms of fibre-reinforced composites had been made with naturally found fibers such as straw and horsehair.
+The oldest forms of fiber-reinforced composites had made with naturally found fibers such as straw and horsehair.

 Modern technology has made it possible to economically extract fibers from various crops such as jute and bamboo in cement composites.

-Examples: A natural fiber are: bamboo fiber, coconut fiber and jute fiber.
+A natural fiber are bamboo fiber, coconut fiber and jute fiber.